-Press the lock button (a) on the remote control twice within two seconds.
+Press the locking button (a) on the remote control twice within two seconds.
 The vehicle is locked without activating the deadlock.
 The driver door warning lamp flashes for approx. two seconds and then goes out.
 After approx. 30 seconds it starts flashing again.

-The doors can be unlocked and opened from the inside if the deadlock has not been activated.
+The doors can be unlocked and opened from the inside if the Safe deadlock has not been activated.
 You will have to pull the door release lever once.
-When the deadlock is off, the anti-theft alarm\ ⇒ page 106 remains active.
-The vehicle interior monitoring system\ and the anti-tow system are deactivated\.
+When the Safe deadlock is off, the anti-theft alarm \Rightarrow page 109 remains active.
+The vehicle interior monitoring system and the anti-tow system are deactivated.